19h/caution.js/README.md

 ### `caution.load(moduleName, hashes)`

 This loads a module, checking against a list of acceptable hash values.

+### `caution.loadShim(moduleName, hashes, ?returnValue, ?dependencies)`

+For modules that don't support AMD syntax, this wraps them in a `define()` call.

+The optional `returnValue` argument specifies JavaScript code to return at the end - this defaults to `moduleName`.

 ### `caution.get(url, hashes, function (error, text, hash) {...})`